Skip to content

 • Status: None of the bills have advanced from committee

-• Proposed Measures: In addition to the $51 billion allocated in the budget for property tax relief, lawmakers are considering companion bills that would:
+• Overview: In addition to the $51 billion allocated in the budget for property tax relief, lawmakers are considering companion bills that would:

 • Permanently increase the homestead exemption.